CAME Webinar Series

 This series, consisting of several presentations per year, will reflect a sustained commitment to the important values of equity, inclusion, anti-racism and anti-oppression in Health Professions Education.
 With panels and speakers, the (un)Learning Series will bring these important topics into a central focus to cultivate national discussion to promote our collective learning and action.

-Sessions are presented by experienced Canadian educators who discuss key issues and considerations for educators and teachers striving to optimize learning for their students.
-During every webinar, 10-15 minutes are reserved for questions and answers.
+These sessions will be conducted by experienced Canadian educators who will discuss key issues and considerations for educators and teachers looking to enhance the student learning process.
+During each webinar, a 10 to 15-minute Q&A session will be reserved for questions and answers.

-The overall aims of the webinar series are to enable Canadian health educators to:
+The general objectives of the webinar series are to enable healthcare educators in Canada to:

-- list some contemporary challenges and solutions in health education
+- Identify current challenges and solutions in healthcare education.

-- consider how these solutions may be useful in their education/teaching activities.
+- Consider how these solutions can assist them in their educational and teaching activities.

 Biography: